YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    %GTM-I-JNLSTATE, Journaling state for region DEFAULT is now ON gtmuser@gtmworkshop:~$

-Look at the animation of journaling in action at the beginning of Chapter 6 (YottaDB/GT.M Journaling) in the YottaDB/GT.M Administration and Operations Guide UNIX Edition.
+Look at the animation of journaling in action at the beginning of Chapter 6 (YottaDB/GT.M Journaling) in the Administration and Operations Guide.

 **Note on File System Configuration**